 An Australian woman who stayed for a couple of nights at the tower complained that she would wake up to find herself being harassed by a pair of floating hands, not attached to anything or anyone.
 This persisted until she discovered that the activity would stop if she left the door to her room open.

 Much of the paranormal activity in Hadleigh Castle has been captured on camera by some of Britain’s most eager paranormal investigators.
 However, the ghostly goings-on at the castle was reported long before the advent of such technology.

 Hadleigh Castle was built early in the 13th Century but quickly fell victim to poor planning.
-Having been built on unsteady ground, Hadleigh Castle rapidly began to deteriorate and was probably in a pretty bad way by the time it was sold for £700.
+Having been built on unsteady ground, Hadleigh Castle rapidly deteriorated and was probably in a pretty bad way by the time it was sold for £700.

-Unfortunately for Sally, she encountered the maniacal woman a second time the next morning.
+Unfortunately for Sally, she encountered the maniacal woman a second time the following day.
 Furious that the milkmaid had stood her up the previous night, the witch struck her on the head, almost dislocating her neck in the process.
 From then on, Sally became known to the locals as “Wry Neck Sal”.